 Growing up our house was always the family hub.
 Maybe because my mom of her other sister’s was the only one who had more than one kid, and therefore an already bustling household… or because of her love of hosting, cooking and entertaining.
 Whatever the reason, our house was the spot.
 All holiday and major events like baptism’s, graduations and birthdays were celebrated in our home.
 While all my aunts are talented cooks, each with their own signature dishes and areas of expertise, my mom always had her own flare, that magic touch.
 It’s what lead her to eventually open her own restaurant!

-Arroz Con Pollo is a traditional Caribbean and Spanish dish, it translates to Rice with Chicken; and that’s exactly what it is.
-First you start with a base of sofrito, the root of all flavor!
+Arroz Con Pollo is the traditional Caribbean and Spanish dish, it translates to Rice with Chicken, and that’s exactly what it is.
+First, you start with a base of sofrito, the root of all flavor!
 A mix of sauteed aromatics.
-Of course I have to adjust my vegetables to fit into my dietary preferences.
+Of course, I have to adjust my vegetables to fit into my dietary preferences.
 Bell pepper, onion, garlic and carrots are usually used.
-I omitted the bell pepper (because nightshades) and added rhubarb instead.
-This was sort of a gamble, but I wanted something that would give it a red color, and a similar mouth feel, plus I love idea of the tart rhubarb and sweet carrots flavors commingling!
+I omitted the bell pepper (because of nightshades) and added rhubarb instead.
+This was sort of a gamble, but I wanted something that would give it a red color, and a similar mouthfeel, plus I love the idea of the tart rhubarb and sweet carrots flavors commingling!
 Rhubarb’s prime season is April to June but it grows all summer.
 When the season is over, purchase it frozen for this recipe!

 The recipe makes a pretty big batch, about 8 portions!
 If you’re not feeding a crowd, it’s perfect for your batch cook/meal prep nights!
 A savory, saucy, simple dish that will always be a crowd favorite.

 Looking for more free recipes?

 A pressure cooker, low carb and AIP chicken and rice!

 - 1 stalk rhubarb (about a cup diced, optional)